Töging am Inn

-Töging am Inn is a town of 9,382 inhabitants in the district of Altötting, Upper Bavaria, Germany.
+Töging am Inn ([ˈtøːɡɪŋ ʔam ˈʔɪn], lit.
+'Töging on the Inn'; Central Bavarian: Deging am Inn) is a town of 9,382 inhabitants in the district of Altötting, Upper Bavaria, Germany.
 It lies on the river Inn.

 History

 Thanks to an artificial water canal, the town is adjacent to a large water power plant, which used to power e.g. an aluminum furnace.
-Because of many factories in the area, slave workers from the Dachau concentration camp were located nearby during World War II,.
+Because of many factories in the area, slave workers from the Dachau concentration camp were located nearby during World War II.

 The town hit the news on 7 February 2006, when the roof of the local Netto supermarket collapsed.
 Nobody was hurt in the incident.